mindspore-ai/docs/docs/lite/docs/source_en/infer/runtime_java.md

 ## Inputting Data

-MindSpore Lite Java APIs provide the `getInputsByTensorName` and `getInputs` methods to obtain the input tensor.
+MindSpore Lite Java APIs provide the `getInputByTensorName` and `getInputs` methods to obtain the input tensor.
 Both the `byte[]` and `ByteBuffer` data types are supported.
 You can set the data of the input tensor by calling [setData](https://www.mindspore.cn/lite/api/en/master/api_java/mstensor.html#setdata).

-1. Use the [getInputsByTensorName](https://www.mindspore.cn/lite/api/en/master/api_java/model.html#getinputbytensorname) method to obtain the tensor connected to the input node from the model input tensor based on the name of the model input tensor.
+1. Use the [getInputByTensorName](https://www.mindspore.cn/lite/api/en/master/api_java/model.html#getinputbytensorname) method to obtain the tensor connected to the input node from the model input tensor based on the name of the model input tensor.
 The following sample code from [MainActivity.java](https://gitee.com/mindspore/mindspore-lite/blob/master/mindspore-lite/examples/runtime_java/app/src/main/java/com/mindspore/lite/demo/MainActivity.java#L151) demonstrates how to call the `getInputByTensorName` function to obtain the input tensor and fill in data.

     ```java
     MSTensor inputTensor = model.getInputByTensorName("2031_2030_1_construct_wrapper:x");